 - compliance with state or federal laws, rules, or regulations;

 - internal administrative purposes, including provision of more than the last four digits of SSNs to third parties for such purposes as administration of personnel benefit provisions for the employer and employment screening and staffing; and

 - commercial transactions freely and voluntarily entered into by the employee with the employer for the purchase of goods or services.

 5.2.
 Access to Personnel Files

-Public school teachers, administrators, or full-time employees of public school districts can access and attach a written response to documents in their personnel files upon request and may authorise any other person to have access to such file.
-Access and right to attach a written response must not be granted with respect to any letters of recommendation in the personnel file that were solicited by the employer.
-No other person except school officials, while engaged in their professional duties, will be granted access to such file, and the contents of the file must not be divulged in any manner to any unauthorised person.
+Public school teachers, administrators, or full-time employees of public-school districts can access and attach a written response to documents in their personnel files upon request and may authorise any other person to have access to such file.
+Access and the right to attach a written response shall not be granted with respect to any letters of recommendation in the personnel file that were solicited by the employer.
+No other person except school officials while engaged in their professional duties shall be granted access to such file, and the contents of the file shall not be divulged in any manner to any unauthorsed person.
 Other Nebraska employees do not have this same right to inspect their personnel files, however, they can do so if their employer agrees (§79-8,109 of Chapter 79 of the Neb.
 Rev. Stat.).